Why did I choose a wireless mesh system?

 A centralised wireless router setup works but there are still dead spots

-We frequently face the age-old issue of wireless dead/ blind spots arising to obstructions from electronics, walls, etc. We often have to make trade-offs on to prioritise areas to have acceptable wireless signal.
+We frequently face the age-old issue of wireless dead/ blind spots due to interference/ obstructions from electronics, walls, etc. and often have to make trade-offs on to prioritise areas to have acceptable wireless signal.
 Why not have several mesh nodes to pave wireless signals to those locations?

 The environmental wireless signature changes